bagustris/tutorial-shell/_episodes/04-pipefilter.md

 ---
-title: "Pipes and Filters"
+title: "Pipes dan Filters"
-teaching: 15
+teaching: 20
 exercises: 0
 questions:
 - "How can I combine existing commands to do new things?"